The Saw Doctors: Other projects

-The Saw Doctors' song "She Says" is used as the theme song to the BBC Northern Ireland comedy series Give My Head Peace.
+The Saw Doctors' song "She Says" Written by Leo Moran, Davy Carton,Padraig Stevens and Pearse Doherty is used as the theme song to the BBC Northern Ireland comedy series Give My Head Peace.
 Under the name "The Folk Footballers," Leo Moran and former Saw Doctor Padraig Stevens released The First Fifteen, a collection of songs featuring local artists that celebrated the Galway football team in the wake of its success in the 1998 All-Ireland Senior Football Championship.
 Re-released in 2001, when Galway again won the All-Ireland football championship.
 Further collaborations brought a self-titled album by another side-project band, The Shambles.
 Guinness used the Saw Doctors song "Never Mind the Strangers" in an advertisement campaign for Harp Lager in the US.
 The Saw Doctors made an appearance in The Tavern and "Same Oul' Town" was featured in the film.
 The Saw Doctors appeared on the 2007 Killinascully Christmas special.
 The band reappeared in 2010 Killinascully Christmas special.

 In 1994 the single "Spanish Lady" was released by Dustin the Turkey and went to No.1 in the Irish Singles Chart on 18 November and stayed there for 4 weeks.
 Proceeds of the single's sale were in aid of the National Council for the Blind of Ireland.
 It featured Ronnie Drew and The Saw Doctors.
 Although not mentioned on the cover sleeve The Saw Doctors are clearly identified during the comic number when Dustin sings "Hey Ronnie is that the Saw Doctors?
 Is it?
 Who let yous into the studio?
 Hey eh Leo outta here this is a Dublin Song, meself and Ronnie."
 The Saw Doctors proceed to sing a rap verse about cooking turkey and to provide backing vocals until the end of the number.

 Man United Man sung by Men United was another Saw Doctor inspired Irish chart topper.
-Written by Leo Moran and Davy Carton the single's proceeds raised money for the RTÉ telethon appeal, People in Need.
+Written by Leo Moran, Davy Carton and Pearse Doherty the single's proceeds raised money for the RTÉ telethon appeal, People in Need.
 It reached the peak on 4 May 1996 and remained there for four weeks.

 During the Saw Doctors' break from touring in 2013 three members (Moran, Thistlethwaite and O'Neill) formed a band with fellow Galway musicians called The Cabin Collective.
 Moran and Thistlethwaite also tour and record as a duo, Leo and Anto.